taufanAli65/taufanAli65/README.md

 ---

 ## 👨‍💻 About Me
 As a third-year **Information Systems** student, I am passionate about building scalable backend systems, deploying secure cloud infrastructures, and delivering impactful software solutions.
-Proficient in **Node.js**, **Express.js**, **Firebase**, and other modern technologies, I aim to bring robust and efficient services to the tech industry.
+Proficient in **Node.js**, **Express.js**, **Firebase**, **MySQL**, and other modern technologies, I aim to bring robust and efficient services to the tech industry.

 ---